-February is Black History Month and we celebrate George Washington Carver, “The Father of the Peanut Industry.”
+George Washington Carver is often referred to as “The Father of the Peanut Industry.”
 Here's a run down of little known facts about this famous American.

 Contrary to popular belief, George Washington Carver did not invent peanut butter.
 He was one of the greatest inventors in American history, discovering over 300 hundred uses for peanuts including chili sauce, shampoo, shaving cream and glue.
 He was a pioneer in the agricultural world and many refer to him as father of the peanut industry.
 His innovations also increased the legume’s popularity and made peanuts a staple in the American diet.